Skip to main content

 builder.Services.AddSharpOMaticEngine()

-.AddScriptOptions([typeof(ClassExample).Assembly], ["SharpOMatic.DemoServer"])
+.AddScriptOptions([typeof(ClassExample).Assembly], ["SharpOMatic.DemoServer"]);

 Code compilation